gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 None of these has been fully demonstrated.

-Microsoft's topological qubit program — targeting Majorana-based systems — is the major industrial effort.
+Microsoft's topological qubit program, targeting Majorana-based systems, is the major industrial effort.

 Progress has been slow.
 The physics is hard.
-The reward — a fundamentally decoherence-resistant qubit — would be transformative.
+The reward, a fundamentally decoherence-resistant qubit, would be transformative.

 ---